meltano/meltano/docs/src/_reference/command-line-interface.md

 meltano invoke --print-var <PLUGIN_ENVIRONMENT_VARIABLE_1> --print-var <PLUGIN_ENVIRONMENT_VARIABLE_2> <PLUGIN_NAME>
 ```

+## `lock`

+`meltano lock` creates lock files for all [non-custom](/concepts/plugins#custom-plugins) plugins in the project.

+To update your lock artifacts with the latest plugin definitions in Meltano Hub, use the `--update` option.

 ## `remove`

 `meltano remove` removes one or more [plugins](/concepts/plugins#project-plugins) of the same [type](/concepts/plugins#types) from your Meltano [project](/concepts/project).